StanislawLeja/smscgateway-1/cassandra/README_CASSANDRA.txt

     This will start DB with console in current terminal

 3. Create DB.
-    Execute in CQL3:
+    Execute in CQL3 the following commands:

-CREATE KEYSPACE "saturn"
+CREATE KEYSPACE "TelestaxSMSC"
          WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor': 1};
-USE "saturn";
+USE "TelestaxSMSC";

-Query Analysis
+File "cassandra.cql" contains a definition of database fields and does not contain a script for running from CQL3.